Passer au contenu

 Report

 The student must, in a report of about 30 to 40 pages, present their research topic.
 It is important that the report demonstrates the student’s knowledge of the field, with a comprehensive bibliographic review identifying the relevance of the research topic and establishing relations with the chosen subject.
-In short, the report should convince the jury that the subject is interesting and promising and that the candidate is capable of obtaining tangible results within a reasonable timeframe.
-Indeed, the report should also contain a realistic timeline.
+In short, the report should convince the jury that the subject is valuable and promising and that the candidate is capable of obtaining tangible results within a reasonable timeframe.
+The report should also contain a realistic timeline.

 Oral Presentation